lynnlangit/Hello-AWS-Data-Services/5_machine-learning/1_SageMaker/README.md

 - Use high-quality training datasets by using workers along with machine learning to create labeled datasets
 - Supports image, text or custom analysis jobs

+#### Processing Jobs
+- Analyze, validate and process data in scalable, container-based job clusters
+- Tackle feature engineering
+- Interpret and evaluate models
+- Can be run as pre or post-processing jobs

 #### Training Jobs
 - Create or reuse ML algorithms running in containers
 - Use hyperparameter training configurations
 - Can create hyperparameter tuning jobs

-#### Processing Jobs
-- Analyze, validate and process data in scalable, container-based job clusters
-- Tackle feature engineering
-- Interpret and evaluate models

 #### Batch Transform
 - Preprocess datasets